Become A Host

 What and where is the Cooper-Young Garden Walk?

 Our walk is non-competitive and open to any gardener in Cooper-Young, from the beginner to seasoned gardener.
-Look for the white garden walk signs in front of open gardens.
+Look for the teal garden walk signs in front of open gardens.

 What are the times, dates, and cost of the garden walk?
 Is there a rain date?

 The Cooper-Young Garden Walk is 9 am to 4 pm, May 15-16, 2021.
 Rain or Shine.

 There are 3 TICKET OPTIONS: